 Simply make a custom calendar for each week or month and fill it up with blog topics you’ll be writing about.
 Until you catch up the speed, limit yourself to 1000 words per day.
 An editorial calendar is not only a visualization tool but an accomplishment tracker as well – if you try to bite off more than you can chew, you’ll only end up discouraged.

 If you’re a fast learner, it won’t take you more than a month to expand your volume to another 500-1000 words for a day’s work.
 Seasoned bloggers publish a new 2500 word piece every second day, but as long as your quality doesn’t suffer, feel free to make it a daily goal.

 4. Begin With the End in Mind: The Rule of One

 Regardless of your niche and audience, every successful blogging venture starts at the conclusion.
-You cannot write a story without knowing its end, and you cannot draft a first blog post sentence without knowing the last.
+You cannot write a story without knowing its end, and you cannot draft a first blog post-sentence without knowing the last.
 Here’s what Edgar Allan Poe has to say about this principle:

-“A skilful literary artist has constructed a tale.
+“A skillful literary artist has constructed a tale.
 If wise, he has not fashioned his thoughts to accommodate his incidents; but having conceived, with deliberate care, a certain unique or single effect to be wrought out, he then invents such incidents–he then combines such events as may best aid him in establishing this preconceived effect.
-If his very initial sentence tend not to the upbringing of this effect, then he has failed in his first step.”
+If his very initial sentence tends not to the upbringing of this effect, then he has failed in his first step.”